 You must document instances of movements throughout the day to present as evidence.
 You have to be able to prove you are unable to sit or stand for a long period of time without experiencing severe pain that prevents you from performing at work.
 If you are able to sit for more than two hours, you should reevaluate the severity of your back problem, but if you are unable to do this, you have a strong case for receiving benefits.

-You have done all the paperwork and have gathered all the evidence you could, but when you receive the decision a few weeks later, you are denied your rights to disability benefits, placing you in a very difficult situation.
+You have done all the paperwork and have gathered all the evidence you could, but when you receive the decision a few weeks later, you are denied your rights to disability benefits and placed in a very difficult situation.

 This is a tough pill to swallow, and I know that — I have seen it many times before with clients of mine.
 If you don’t get the right type of evidence for your disability claim, the insurance companies will deny your disability claim for these technical reasons, even if they know you are actually disabled.